Fordi/how-to-c/how-to-c.md

 difficult to reason about code by using two different sizes depending on platform, you still don't want to use `long` for system-dependent types.

-In these situations, you should use `intptr_t` — the integer type defined to be the word size of your current platform.
+In these situations, you should use `intptr_t`, defined in `<stddef.h> — the integer type defined to be the word size of your current platform.

 On 32-bit platforms, `intptr_t` is `int32_t`.

 On 64-bit platforms, `intptr_t` is `int64_t`.

 `intptr_t` also comes in a `uintptr_t` flavor.
+It's possible that an implementation that cannot convert `void*` to an integer type without loss of information will not define `uintptr_t` - however, such implementations are rare, perhaps nonexistent.

 For holding pointer offsets, we have the aptly named `ptrdiff_t` which is the proper type for storing values of subtracted pointers.